Income Tax ReturnTaxation

 Where the assessee incurs any expenditure in respect of which a payment or aggregate of payments made to a person in a day, otherwise than by an account payee cheque drawn on a bank or account payee bank draft, or use of electronic clearing system through a bank account 72[or through such other electronic mode as may be prescribed], exceeds Rs.10000/-, no deduction shall be allowed in respect of such expenditure.

-It is clearly pertinent to be noted that Section 40A(3) only disallows for any expenditure incurred in the basics of Income tax act, India.
-Therefore, purchase of capital assets is not covered under the purview of this Section.
+It is clearly pertinent to note that Section 40A(3) only disallows any expenditure incurred in the basics of the Income Tax Act, India.
+Therefore, the purchase of capital assets is not covered under the purview of this Section.

 There are certain other exceptions as well to the provisions stated in Section 40A(3)(a) and in Section 40A(3)(b).
 These provisions have been stated in Rule 6DD